harshbg/secondbrainai/README.md

 ## ⚙️ Setup

-1. Run the project directly on Google Colab by following [this link to the Colab notebook](https://colab.research.google.com) and creating a copy of it.
+1. Run the project directly on Google Colab by following [this link to the Colab notebook]([https://colab.research.google.com](https://colab.research.google.com/drive/15veD9VI-WAt0y6oqxyYkBBGY0Q_Ad69Q?usp=sharing)) and creating a copy of it.

-2. Alternatively, you can download the Jupyter notebook from this repository and run it locally.
+2. Alternatively, you can download the Jupyter Notebook from this repository and run it locally.

 ---